FINANCIAL OPERATION†††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††† Policy 3100

 The Superintendent/designee shall audit all claims, and shall submit all invoices to the Board for approval and authorization for payment.† However, payments for materials or services which are necessary for normal business operations which do not individually exceed $500 or exceed an aggregate monthly amount of $10,000 may be authorized by the Superintendent/designee.† In addition, if cash discount or avoidance of financial penalty can be achieved, the Superintendent/designee is authorized to issue a check.† In all such cases, the identity and amounts of such payments will be provided to the Board at the next regular meeting following payment.† The Board will consider such payments and ratify the action taken.

-Payments from Federal awards will minimize the time elapsing between transfer of funds from the federal pass through entity and the disbursement of funds by the District to vendor recipients regardless of whether the payment is made by electronic transfer, or issuance/redemption of checks, warrants or payments.† The District will make timely payment to contractors consistent with the terms of each specific contact.† Advance payments of Federal funds will be deposited and maintained in insured interest-bearing accounts.† The Districts cash management of Federal funds will be consistent with requirements ß200.305 of the Code of Federal Regulations.
+Payments from Federal awards will minimize the time elapsing between transfer of funds from the Fderal pass through entity and the disbursement of funds by the District to vendor recipients regardless of whether the payment is made by electronic transfer, or issuance/redemption of checks, warrants or payments.† The District will make timely payment to contractors consistent with the terms of each specific contact.† Advance payments of Federal funds will be deposited and maintained in insured interest-bearing accounts.† Interest amounts of up to $500.00 per school year will be maintained by the District to be utilized for administrative purposes.
+The Districts cash management of Federal funds will be consistent with requirements ß200.305 of the Code of Federal Regulations.

 Investments of District Funds